 Always beware of scams.
 Scam artists like to prey on homeowners who are financially struggling.
 Never talk to anyone who charges a fee for modifying a home loan or provides counseling.
 Also, be wary of anyone who wants you to sign paperwork quickly or says that they can save your house if you transfer your home’s deed over to them.

 As a final step in foreclosure, the home is placed up for sale at an auction open to the public.
-The homeowner, at this point, receives a notice that states the date, location, and time of the sale.
+At this point, the homeowner receives a notice that states the date, location, and time of the sale.
 The Notice of Sale and auction date are also recorded publically.
 The recording is made in the local newspapers, on county land records, or may be posted on the door of a home up for auction.
 Notices by mail are also sent.

 Once the foreclosure sale has ended, a foreclosure deed is recorded that transfers a property’s title to a winning bidder or the lender.
 While the ownership has been transferred and the property is under new ownership, there are still certain processes that must be followed before the former homeowner is evicted.

-If you do not leave the home voluntarily after transfer of the title and there is no redemption period, a lender can seek the court’s assistance to evict you.
-In some instances, lenders are willing to discuss an arrangement called a cash for keys agreement.
+If you do not leave the home voluntarily after the transfer of the title and there is no redemption period, a lender can seek the court’s assistance to evict you.
+In some instances, lenders are willing to discuss an arrangement called a cash-for-keys agreement.
 This helps a former owner with his or her moving costs.
-As part of this agreement, the former homeowner promises to leave the house in good condition
+As part of this agreement, the former homeowner promises to leave the house in good condition.

 At this juncture, the property is deemed to be in pre-foreclosure.
 The property owner receives a notice by mail with the estimated sale date.
 Usually, this notice is delivered after the homeowner has missed four months of payments.